New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Average Invoice Approval Time

 Invoice management is the largest administrative burden for many in-house legal teams.
-So any efficiency gains you make here will give your colleagues significantly more time to add value elsewhere.
-What’s more, developing a reputation for consistently fast approval and payment could even create leverage to negotiate discounted vendor rates.
+Any efficiency gains here give your colleagues significantly more time to add value elsewhere.
+Developing a reputation for consistently fast approval and payment could even create leverage to negotiate discounted vendor rates.

-The standard version of this report offers a direct answer to a simple question: How fast do invoices go from submitted to paid?
-But one other dimension to consider adding is invoice value.
-A scatterplot comparing the two variables will offer valuable feedback on whether the effort you’re committing to invoice review aligns with the amount of money at stake.
+The standard version of this report offers a direct answer to a simple question: how fast do invoices go from submitted to paid?
+One useful dimension to add is invoice value.
+A scatterplot comparing the two variables will show whether the effort you’re committing to invoice review aligns with the amount of money at stake.

-If you’re having trouble driving invoice approval time down, ask yourself the following questions:
+If you’re having trouble driving approval time down, ask yourself:

 • How efficient is our invoice submission and collection process?